Imdad-Rakib/Real-Time-Chat-Server/README.md

 ### Tools Required

-All tools required go here.
-You would require the following tools to develop and run the project:
+You must have the followings installed on your machine

 * A text editor or an IDE (like IntelliJ)
-* Mention the other tools required for the project
+* NodeJS

 ### Installation